Terry's Chocolate Orange: Structure

-The Terry's Chocolate Orange comprises an orange-shaped ball of chocolate mixed with orange oil, divided into 20 segments, similar to a real orange, and wrapped in orange-skin patterned foil.
+The Terry's Chocolate Orange comprises an orange-shaped ball of chocolate mixed with orange oil, divided into twenty segments, similar to a real orange, and wrapped in orange-skin patterned foil.
 When packaged, the segments are stuck together firmly in the centre; therefore, prior to unwrapping, the ball is traditionally tapped severely on a hard surface to cause the segments to separate from each other (dubbed "Tap and Unwrap" or "Whack and Unwrap").

 On 29 May 2016, the UK product size was reduced from 175g to 157g (or 147g in Canada) by changing the moulded shape of each segment to leave an air gap between each piece.
 Despite this, the price doubled in some retail outlets.

-In the summer of 2025, the weight was further reduced to 145g in the UK.
+In 2025, the weight was further reduced by 12g to 145g in the UK.

 Spin-offs

 There have been a number of spin-off products, currently including: